 To fit every type of device, your emails have to be responsive.
 This trend is not new, so all predefined email templates and email frameworks are already designed to match this rule.
 If you are coding templates with pure HTML and CSS, make use of the recommendations gathered in our Guide on How to Build an HTML Email.

 Email design width

 You have already heard about 600 pixels.
-This is the standard width which has been recommended during the last years.
+This is the standard width which has been recommended during the last few years.
 Things haven’t changed: 600 pixels is still the golden rule.
 This is the average width desktop email clients use to show your email messages.
 Also, Gmail is commonly known for not displaying background color for a template width over 640 px.

 You may also find suggestions to try 700-800 pixels wide templates, with a note that you should thoroughly test them across all popular email clients.
-We believe that if you have reasons, time, and resources for additional testing and experiments, you should try any kind of template that might work for you.
+We believe that if you have reasons, time, and the resources for additional testing and experiments, then you should try any kind of template that might work for you.

 Email design height

 The height of your email template is not strictly limited by email clients’ rules.
 This means that there is no required size.
 However, there are several things to follow when building your new email template.